GuglothAruna/habot-lsa-booking-backend/README.md

 ## Project Overview

-A production-oriented Django REST backend prototype for an LSA (Learning Support Assistant) service-booking platform.
+A production-oriented Django REST backend prototype for an LSA service booking platform.

-The backend connects parents with Learning Support Assistants (LSAs) and provides APIs for:
+The platform connects parents with Learning Support Assistants (LSAs) for children with learning difficulties.

-- LSA search by skill
-- Booking creation and validation
-- Double-booking prevention
-- Payment state management
-- Payment webhook processing
-- Mock external payment integration
-- Automated testing
-- OpenAPI/Swagger documentation
-- GitHub Actions CI

 ## Technology Stack